alphagov/government-service-design-manual/service-manual/the-team/delivery-manager-jd.md

 ## VACANCY ADVERT

-The Government Digital Service (GDS) is at the centre of Government, coordinating the digital strategy across all departments into a single, comprehensive and accessible Government website and supporting the Government’s aims for a Digital by Default strategy.
+The Government Digital Service (GDS) is at the centre of government, coordinating the digital strategy across all departments into a single, comprehensive and accessible Government website and supporting the government’s aims for a digital by default strategy.

-The GDS’s aim is to make Government easier for the citizen to engage with, to build trust and to put users at the heart of this transformation.
-It does this by working alongside the Prime Minister’s Office, Cabinet Office and all Government Departments and their Executive Agencies – and a whole community of support outside Government.
+The GDS’s aim is to make government easier for the citizen to engage with, to build trust and to put users at the heart of this transformation.
+It does this by working alongside the Prime Minister’s Office, Cabinet Office and all government departments and their executive agencies – and a whole community of support outside government.

 Headed by Mike Bracken, Executive Director, The Government Digital Service comprises approximately 180 highly mobile and skilled IT professionals based in Aviation House.
 They form a number of specialised digital teams, including Digital Engagement, Business Transformation, the Innovation and Delivery Team, Directgov and the Single Domain Team.

-The GDS is an innovative and exciting place to work and is fully engaged with delivering a better service to the citizen, business and to other organisations and with a digital vision for the 21st Century.
+GDS is an innovative and exciting place to work and is fully engaged with delivering a better service to the citizen, business and to other organisations and with a digital vision for the 21st Century.